MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Get-Command.md

 - Alias.
 Gets the aliases of all PowerShell commands.
 For more information, see [about_Aliases](About/about_Aliases.md).
 - All.
 Gets all command types.
 This parameter value is the equivalent of `Get-Command *`.
 - Application.
-Gets non-Windows-PowerShell files in paths listed in the **Path** environment variable ($env:path), including .txt, .exe, and .dll files.
+Gets non-PowerShell files in paths listed in the **Path** environment variable ($env:path), including .txt, .exe, and .dll files.
 For more information about the **Path** environment variable, see about_Environment_Variables.
 - Cmdlet.
 Gets all cmdlets.